 4-H Engineering Design Challenge

 4-H youth learn critical thinking, creativity, innovation and problem solving, and have fun at the same time!
-Each year, teams of youth in grades 3 and up solve a different challenge.
+Each year, teams of youth in grades 3 and up and family teams solve a different engineering themed challenge.

-Working with volunteer coaches, teams meet weekly or monthly to plan and build their machines.
-As they do, they learn about trial and error, design, data analysis and teamwork.
-In the summer, teams meet in a statewide showcase and judging event where they must successfully run their machines several times and answer judges' questions about how it works.
+Working with caring adults, teams apply engineering principles to plan and build a machine that completes a task.
+As they do, they develop communication, problem solving and teamwork skills.
+In the summer of 2020, teams participate in a state online showcase and judging event where they share their machines and answer judges' questions about how it works.

 Minnesota 4-H supports volunteer coaches every step of the way with curriculum, project ideas and learning activities.
 No expertise required.